 Each of these repositories has its own form of document storage and search capacity.
 And most of the time, each search must be done separately.
 If you don’t remember where a piece of information is located, you’re stuck cycling through your software until you happen to land on the right one.

 That’s why many top law firms and legal teams are creating one central repository for all their documents, notes, messages, and client information.
-This can be done through law case management software that provides an end-to-end legal work platform, or through tools that integrate meaningfully with each other.
+This can be done through legal case management software that provides an end-to-end legal work platform or through tools that integrate meaningfully with each other.

 Take stock of the tools you use to manage projects, create calendars, and communicate internally and externally.
 Look for ways to integrate them, or replace them with a unified system.

 As you advance your legal practice, you can’t afford to waste time hunting down a document or recreating something that has slipped from your grasp.
 You perform your best when your important information is available, understandable, and under your control.